Imagine if the sound of footsteps made you fear for your life. It’s a feeling that author Karen Stefano suffered from for more than 30 years.

 “At the heart of it is safety,” Hornthal said.
 “This is a survival mechanism that we’ve had since the beginning of time.
 It’s that very primal part of us that we forget is there sometimes, but that’s the part that’s really trying to keep us safe.”

-“The body doesn’t know everything is okay.
-It’s just responding to the stimulus,” Hornthal said.
+“The body doesn’t know everything is OK.
+It’s just responding to the stimulus,” Hornthal says.

 Giving Voice to the Pain

 Hornthal says that when trauma victims are faced with losing so much control, they often blame themselves as a way to regain some control.
 However, this only amplifies the shame.

 “We can internalize it, and make ourselves feel like we brought it on.
 We will rationalize that it was our fault: ‘If only I would have done this or hadn’t done that,’” Hornthal said.

 According to Stefano, we can only counteract this shame by finding a voice for those feelings.

 “By talking about it, you take away the shame,” she said.
 “Secrets don’t help you heal.
 It’s only by shedding some light on our issues that we can make them go away.
 We can make them more manageable, then we can help other people.”

 But being able to process and talk about these feelings can take a lifetime, especially if you don’t have the skills or the support necessary when the trauma first strikes.